Open Access Dissertation

 The proposed framework has been successfully applied to multiple research areas, such as volume reconstruction and visualization, nonrigid volume registration, and physically based modeling and simulation.

 Tan, Yunhao, "Dynamic Multivariate Simplex Splines For Volume Representation And Modeling" (2010).
 Wayne State University Dissertations.
-Paper 53.
+53.